Before we begin. A disclaimer.

 Again, the "Greece" argument.
 But he was right.

-Till this day, I haven't seen a single photosensitive epilepsy warning on TV, although they should have started on September 1st, 2019.
+Till this day, I haven't seen a single photosensitive epilepsy warning on TV.
+And my phone never rang.

 I get a message from an anonymous user in the chatbox of one of my products.